oracle/node-oracledb/doc/src/user_guide/xml_data_type.rst

      { id: 1, bv: myxml }
     );

-LOB handling as discussed in the section :ref:`Working with CLOB, NCLOB and BLOB Data <lobhandling>`.
+LOB handling is as discussed in the section :ref:`Working with CLOB, NCLOB and BLOB Data <lobhandling>`.